Sype7973/Horiseon-Bootcamp-Challenge/README.md

 ## Installation

-Currently deployed on Github using Github deployment and can be accessed through link below:
+Currently deployed on Github using Github URL deployment.

 ## Usage